jellyfin/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/index.md

 ### Websockets

 Jellyfin makes use of Websockets for various things.
 Not all reverse proxies allow this by default.
-Its important to make sure Websockets are allowed for your Jellyfin-Server.
+Its important to make sure Websockets are allowed for your Jellyfin server.

 ## Guides